We offer a variety of free resources for the community, all of which can be downloaded and printed for use.

 Help When You Need It

-Throughout our ‘Help When You Need It’ brochure, you will find an overview of the services that are available to the community.
-Throughout this document, you’ll also find guided information on how to access MCCMH services along with a list of our walk-in locations throughout Macomb County.
-To print or download this document, click the link below.
+Throughout our ‘Help When You Need It’ brochure, you will find an overview of the services available to the community.
+You’ll also find guided information on accessing MCCMH services and a list of our walk-in locations throughout Macomb County.

 Click here to download our ‘Help When You Need It’ Member Handbook.